 How to Change SRD SASSA Phone Number

-It is important to note that the South African Social Security Agency has acknowledged the problem with the current cash send payment option and is in the process of finding a suitable solution.
+It is important to note that the South African Social Security Agency has acknowledged the problem with the current cash send payment option and is in the process of finding a suitable solution (see how to get your Sassa SRD cash from cash send).

 But if you cannot afford to wait for this, you can either collect your grant money from the post office, or you can get it deposited into your bank account.